 Removes all file attachments, including attachments added to the PDF as comments.
 (PDF Optimizer doesn’t optimize attached files.)

 Removes links to other documents.
-Links that jump to other locations within the PDF are not removed.
+Links that jump to other locations within the PDF aren't removed.

 Strips information from a PDF document that is useful only to the application that created the document.
-This does not affect the functionality of the PDF, but it does decrease the file size.
+It doesn't affect the functionality of the PDF, but it does decrease the file size.

 Decreases file size.
-The optimized document looks like the original PDF but doesn’t contain any layer information.
+The optimized document looks like the original PDF but contains no layer information.

-The options in the Clean Up panel of the PDF Optimizer dialog box allow you to remove useless items from the document.
-These items include elements that are obsolete or unnecessary for your intended use of the document.
+The options in the Clean Up panel of the PDF Optimizer dialog let you remove redundant items from the document.
+It includes obsolete or unnecessary elements for your intended use of the document.
 Removing certain elements can seriously affect the functionality of the PDF.
-By default, only elements that do not affect functionality are selected.
-If you are unsure of the implications of removing other options, use the default selections.
+By default, only elements that don't affect functionality are selected.
+Use the default selections if you're unsure of the implications of removing other options.

 Applies Flate compression to all streams that aren’t encoded.